 Description: Perform a TCP ACK ping on a specified target.

-NOTE: SYN [SYNCRONIZE] is part of the TCP “three-way handshake.“ When a machine receives a SYN package, a SYN-ACK [ACKNOWLEDGE] is sent back to the initial device.
+NOTE: SYN package, an SYN-ACK [ACKNOWLEDGE] is sent back to the initial device.
 Once the SYN-ACK package is received, the initial device will send back an ACK package to establish a TCP connection.

 Nmap TCP SYN Ping sends SYN packets to a target host and waits for a response.
 Similar to the TCP ACK Ping, the TCP SYN Ping method aims to discover hosts that block ICMP requests.
 [Figure 1.6].

-Here’s an example of how Nmap TCP SYN Ping syntax for port 21, 22, and 80 should look like [comma-separated with no spaces]:
+Here’s an example of how Nmap TCP SYN Ping syntax for ports 21, 22, and 80 should look like [comma-separated with no spaces]:

 NMAP UDP Ping